essex-lab/ProtoMS/doc/.man/tools.rst

 This tools plots the path of different replicas in a replica exchange simulation as a function of simulation time.

-At the moment only paths from a :math:`\lambda` replica exchange simulation is supported.
-Hence, the ``-k`` argument is reduntant.

 If the kind of replicas is from :math:`\lambda` replica exchange the ``replica1`` and ``replica2`` etc should be individual :math:`\lambda`-values to plot.

+If the kind of replicas is from REST or temperature replica exchange the ``replica1`` and ``replica2`` etc should be individual temperatures to plot.

 -----------------------
 calc_rmsd.py